mikemag/Mastermind/docs/Mastermind_on_the_GPU.md

 That seemingly small number of counters quickly becomes large.
 Significant performance improvement comes from storing these counters in shared GPU memory, even though the counters don't need to be shared between threads.
-Such memory is typically limited to kilobytes per symmetric multiprocessor (SM), and on a NVidia RTX 3070 the default effective shared memory size per thread block is 47KiB.
+Such memory is typically limited to kilobytes per symmetric multiprocessor (SM), and on an NVidia RTX 3070 the default effective shared memory size per thread block is 47KiB.
 With 32-bit counters, 45 subsets yields an upper limit of 267 threads.
 Rounded down to the warp size of 32, it's a practical limit of 256 concurrent threads per SM, which is not enough to keep each processor busy each cycle, resulting in suboptimal occupancy and thus GPU utilization.
 The result is blocks which are